Gallery Bergen-West Hall

 Student Show at Gallery Bergen

-The current show is by Hackensack-based artist Lauren Bettini, whose exhibition “On the Mend” is an exploration of the female body, displaying themes of “Women’s work” through accounts of women who bear scars, both physically and emotionally.
+A former show by Hackensack-based artist Lauren Bettini, whose exhibition “On the Mend” was an exploration of the female body, displaying themes of “Women’s work” through accounts of women who bear scars, both physically and emotionally.
 This unique installation utilizes the entirely of the gallery, literally tying together embroidery of surgical procedures are “mended” through the appearance of the physical act of sewing.
 The exhibition is a platform to celebrate the beauty of their altered bodies while women stand strong together to share their stories.

 Artist Lauren Bettini